alf45tar/PedalinoMini/README.md

 [![](./images/youtube-video.jpg)](https://www.youtube.com/watch?v=ZqCsKDWJVQs)

-> Version 2.0 is out!
-Hardware is the same but there are a lot of new feautures and stability improvment.
-Check it out.

 > Before any update save configuration, reset to factory default and reload configuration.
 EEPROM can change without any further advice.

-> Sep 16, 2020 - Replaced Bluedroid with NimBLE.
-WiFi, Bluetooth and Web UI can be active at the same time.

 # PedalinoMini™